All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Somatostatin (SST, also called SRIF).
 Somatostatin is a cyclic peptide (existing in 14 and 28 amino acid forms) produced by neurons in the periventricular nucleus of the hypothalamus.
 It binds to somatostatin receptors (SSTR1-5) on somatotroph cells and inhibits GH release without significantly affecting GH synthesis.
 Somatostatin acts as the "brake" on the GH axis.
 The pulsatile pattern of GH secretion results from the alternating dominance of GHRH stimulation and somatostatin inhibition: GH pulses occur when GHRH activity is high and somatostatin tone is low, while troughs occur when somatostatin dominates.

 Ghrelin and GH Secretagogue Receptors (GHS-R).
 Ghrelin is a 28-amino-acid peptide produced primarily by P/D1 cells in the gastric fundus.
 It binds to growth hormone secretagogue receptors (GHS-R1a) on pituitary somatotrophs and hypothalamic neurons.
-Ghrelin amplifies GH release synergistically with GHRH and functionally opposes somatostatin.
+Ghrelin amplifies GH release together effectively with GHRH and functionally opposes somatostatin.
 Ghrelin levels rise with fasting and fall after eating, which explains why fasting increases GH secretion.
 The GHS-R is the target of the synthetic peptide ipamorelin.

 GH Pulsatility: Why Pattern Matters